There are no potential conflicts of interest to declare.

 Chen, M.-Y., Liu, C.-H., Chen, T.-C., Su, T.-H., Chen, P.-J., Chen, D.-S., Kao, J.-H. and Liu, C.-J. (2014), Value of interleukin-28B genetic polymorphism on retreatment outcomes of chronic hepatitis C genotype 1 relapsers by peginterferon alfa plus ribavirin.
 Journal of Gastroenterology and Hepatology, 29: 102–109. doi: 10.1111/jgh.12329

 None of the materials and results has been presented or published previously.

 No writing assistance was provided.

-Financial disclosure: The work was supported by grants from the National Taiwan University; the National Science Council and Department of Health, Executive Yuan, Taiwan; National Taiwan University Hospital, Taiwan.
+Financial disclosure: The work was supported by grants from the National Taiwan University; the National Science Council and Department of Health, Executive Yuan, Taiwan; and National Taiwan University Hospital, Taiwan.